Amyr Klink: Career

-Amyr Klink was the first person to row across the South Atlantic, leaving from Lüderitz, Namibia on 10 June 1984 and arriving 100 days later in Salvador, Brazil, on 18 September 1984.
+Amyr Klink was the first person to row across the South Atlantic, leaving from Lüderitz, Namibia on 10 June 1984 and arriving 100 days later in Camaçari, Brazil, on 18 September 1984.
 He embarked on this journey without telling his father.
 His chronicles 100 Days Between Sea and Sky reports on the journey.
 The food portions in this trip were compacted into packages of freeze-dried food, especially designed for him by a food processing company in Brazil.
 Disney acquired the rights to make a film based on the events of Klink's journey.
-The film will be directed by Carlos Saldanha, his first live-action project, and written by Elena Soarez.
+The film will be directed by Carlos Saldanha, and written by Elena Soarez.

 Klink has written seven books about his voyages, including Between Two Poles about his trip from Antarctica to the Arctic Pole, starting in 1989 and taking 642 days.
 Klink helped in the construction of the polar vessel used in this trip, named Paratii after the town of Paraty in the state of Rio de Janeiro, Brazil.

 In 1999 Klink completed a solo circumnavigation of Antarctica over 88 days.
 He was credited as the first to take the shortest and most dangerous route around Antarctica.

 In 2002, Klink has completed an experimental phase of one of his project, "A Trip to China", a trip around the world through a maritime path that had never been explored before: the Arctic Circle.